CenterForOpenScience/osf.io/framework/discourse/README.md

 Use `docker-machine ssh` to ssh into the default machine.

 Boot2Docker is by default missing some important utilities.
-Run `tce-load -wi bash`, `tce-load -wi nano` (or make sure an editor you like is installed).
+Run `tce-load -wi bash nano`, (bash is necessary but nano is optional if an editor you like is already installed).
 If nano gives an error about the terminal starting up, you may also need to run `export TERM=xterm` and add this to the ~/.bashrc file.

 ###Install Discourse
 <pre>sudo -s